CosmoBean/SimplySecure/README.md

 3. **Review Results** - See your security score and mission list
 4. **Fix Issues** - Click "Fix" on failed missions for instructions
 5. **Earn XP** - Complete fixes to level up your ninja status
+6. **Ask AI Assistant** - Use the Gemini-powered AI for security insights

 ## Technical Details